mykingdomforapawn/secret-sauce/README.md

 This project is a practical, hands-on sandbox for understanding modern secrets management in Kubernetes.

-The goal is to build a complete, automated setup on a local cluster to explore the two primary patterns for securely delivering secrets to applications:
+The goal is to build a complete, automated setup on a local cluster to explore three primary patterns for securely delivering secrets to applications:

 1.  **The Operator Pattern:** An operator (ESO) syncs Vault secrets *to* native Kubernetes `Secret` objects.
 2.  **The Agent-Injector Pattern:** A sidecar injects secrets directly into the application pod *without* creating a K8s `Secret`.
+3.  **The Dynamic Secrets Pattern:** Vault generates temporary, unique database credentials on-demand for each application instance.

-This repository serves as a reproducible base to build, test, and understand these two critical workflows.
+This repository serves as a reproducible base to build, test, and understand these critical workflows.

 ---